America's Greatest Lawyer Clarence Darrow, Attorney for the Damned, Leopold and Loeb

 Picked up clothes and wrapped them in blanket, losing one of Bobby Franks' stockings out of same on way back to the Willys-Knight.

 On way back from culvert passed Mrs. Lucille Smith and daughter, who were returning from picture show, flashing bright lights.
-The Smiths recognized car similar to the one they used as having passed them May 21st in that vicinity, about 9:30 p. m.Leopold stopped car at a drug store on the way in and called girl friend.
-Also called his home to inform them that he would be little late getting home, but to have his aunt, Mrs. Schwab, wait for him and he would drive her home.
+The Smiths recognized car similar to the one they used as having passed them May 21st in that vicinity, about 9:30 p. m.Leopold stopped car at a drug store on the way in and called a girl friend.
+Also called his home to inform them that he would be a little late getting home, but to have his aunt, Mrs. Schwab, wait for him and he would drive her home.

 Stopped at Loeb's home first, where clothing, etc., was removed from car.
 They then attempted to wash blood from the car interior at this time, next Bobby's clothes were burned in furnace.
 All metals were removed from same, buckles, etc. and put in the family garbage.
 Loeb and Leopold were afraid to burn robe at this time for fear it would cause too much smoke and a stench through the house.
 Robe was hidden in yard in back of some bushes.